-DUE TO POSSIBLE CANADA POST STRIKE PLEASE SELECT ALTERNATE SHIPPING METHOD AT CHECKOUT TO AVOID DELAYS IN DELIEVERY UNTIL FURTHER NOTICE.
+DUE TO THE CANADA POST STRIKE PLEASE SELECT ALTERNATE SHIPPING METHOD AT CHECKOUT TO AVOID DELAYS IN DELIVERY UNTIL FURTHER NOTICE.

 News